Gun control in the Soviet Union: History

 A small number of enthusiasts began underwater hunting in the summer of 1956 with self-made homemade equipment.
 They hunted fish with spears, harpoons and similar equipment.
 In April 1957, an official clarification was issued to the public that underwater hunting with spear, harpoon, speargun, crossbow and with or without underwater swimming gear is a completely legal activity - and in the USSR they had already begun to make equipment for underwater hunters in small quantities.
 In accordance with the legislation of the USSR, underwater hunting for fish and crabs (without firearms, poisoned ammunition, gunpowder and other explosives) was not considered as "hunting", it was "fishing" In summer 1960, Western writer J. Aldridge came to the USSR on a visit, with whom there were meetings and interviews about underwater swimming, diving and underwater hunting (he was known as the author of the book "Undersea Hunting for Inexperienced Englishmen").
 In September 1960, the first USSR championship in underwater hunting took place on the Caspian Sea.
 After these events, underwater hunting became a popular sport in the USSR.
 It was possible to use a spear, a harpoon, a knife, spearguns, crossbows, underwater swimming gear and some other special equipment to hunt fish.
 Various spearguns and ammunition for them were made and sold in the USSR.

 With the introduction of the new Criminal Code in 1960, penalties were significantly reduced for illegal possession of firearms, down to a mandatory two years of imprisonment, while the possession of melee weapons was no longer prohibited in the USSR.
 Fourteen years later, the punishment for illegal purchase, keeping and carrying of weapons was increased again to five years' imprisonment.
 However, unregistered firearms that were voluntarily surrendered were met without responsibility or punishment.

+Since 1969, the annual Golden Pheasant shooting competition was held in Alma-Ata for the prize of the newspaper "Vechernyaya Alma-Ata" (after 1991, it became a regional shooting competition in Kazakhstan, and since 2010, it has been an international shooting competition).

 Changing the length of the barrel of a firearm was not prohibited.
 It was possible to buy, sell or own old smooth-bore hunting shotguns with already shortened barrels (if the barrel length is at least 500 mm).
 Owners were allowed to shorten the buttstock or barrel of their hunting shotgun or rifle if they do it in a gun workshop.
 It was allowed to re-equip shotguns with pistol grip and detachable buttstock.
 Firearms with a barrel length of less than 500 mm were illegal and had to be confiscated.